 6 Famous Quotes on Life and Meaning

-While finding the meaning of life seems to be at the forefront of Logotherapy, Frankl argued that instead of asking this question, an individual should realize that he himself is being questioned.
+While finding the meaning of life seems to be at the forefront of logotherapy, Frankl argued that instead of asking this question, an individual should realize that they are the one being questioned.

 He stated, “It doesn’t really matter what we expected from life, but what life expected from us” (Frankl, 1986).

 Other notable quotes from Frankl’s Man’s Search for Meaning (2006) include:

 When we are no longer able to change a situation, we are challenged to change ourselves.